namolnad/Finch/README.md

 # Configuration Setup
 The following portions of DiffFormatter are configurable:
 - User list
+- User handle prefix
 - Section info (title and corresponding tags)
+- Tag input and output delimiters
 - Footer (Appended to the end of the formatted diff as a simple string)

-To function properly, DiffFormatter requires a single configuration file with a users list at a bare minimum.
+To function properly, DiffFormatter requires a users list at a bare minimum.

 ## Search paths & behavior
 DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
 The expectations and behavior is as follows: